jieunjeon/sync-android/README.md

 #### Authentication

 Sync-android uses session cookies by default to authenticate with the server if credentials are provided with in the URL.
-If you need more fine grain control over authentication, for example if you are using a proxy, you can use the `BasicAuthInterceptor` to add basic authentication to requests.
+If you want more fine-grained control over authentication, provide an interceptor to perform the authentication for each request.
+For example, if you are using middleware such as [Envoy][envoy], you can use the `BasicAuthInterceptor` to add basic authentication to requests.

 Example: